Patterbear/RansomScare/README.md

 # TedEncrypt File Encryption Tool
 A GUI-based file encryption tool written in C# that makes use of the .NET framework.
-Files in the current directory are 'scrambled' byte by byte according to a generated key, rendering them completely unintelligible.
+Files in the current directory are encrypted bytewise according to an unconditionally secure cipher with a generated key, rendering them completely unintelligible.
 They can only be decrypted if the key is placed into the current directory.

 ## Download and Use (Standalone .exe file)